THeK3nger/movingai-rust/README.md

 **Still a very experimental crate!**

 Map/Scenario Parser for the [MovingAI benchmark](http://www.movingai.com/benchmarks) format.
-It offers a quick way to parse scenary file and map files, plus some map utility to manage and query information from maps and scenes.
+It offers a quick way to parse scenario and map files, plus some map utility to manage and query information from them.

 ## How to use